Akash750sarkar/MyFirstUpload/README.md

 # MyFirstUpload
-this just to learn how GitHub repositories works.
+This is Just to Learn How GitHub Repositories Works.